Synonyms: Callopisma rubellianum (Ach.) A. Massal.

-Description: Thallus crustose, episubstratic, areolate, well-delimited, sometimes with a grey prothallus, pinkish grey to cinnamom-red, forming patches to 2 cm in diam.
+Description: Thallus crustose, episubstratic, areolate, well-delimited, pinkish grey to cinnamom-red, forming patches to 2 cm in diam, sometimes with a grey prothallus.
 Areoles flat, smooth, up to 1.5 mm wide, the peripheral ones usually larger than the central ones.
-Cortex cellular, 10-30 µm thick; medulla poorly developed, dense.
+Cortex paraplectenchymatous, 10-30 µm thick; medulla poorly developed, dense.
 Apothecia frequent, immersed in the areoles, 0.2-0.5 mm across, with a scarlet red, at first often concave, then flat, epruinose disc and a persistent, but thin and poorly evident margin.
-Exciple of elongate to oval cells, prosoplectenchymatous below the hypothecium; epithecium orange, granular, K+ red; hymenium colourless, 55-75 µm tall; paraphyses sparingly branched in upper part, c.
-2 µm thick at base, swollen at apex; hypothecium colourless.
-Asci 8-spored, broadly clavate, Teloschistes-type.
-Ascospores 1-septate, polarilocular, hyaline, ellipsoid, (7-)8-11 x 4-7 µm, the septum 3-5 µm thick.
+Exciple of elongate to oval cells, prosoplectenchymatous below the hypothecium; epithecium orange, granular, K+ red; hymenium colourless, 55-75 µm tall; paraphyses sparingly branched in upper part, 1-1.5(-2) µm thick at base, at the apical cells 3-4 µm wide; hypothecium colourless.
+Asci 8-spored, clavate, functionally unitunicate, apically thickened with a broad internal beak, the inner part of apex and external cap I+ blue, Teloschistes-type.
+Ascospores 2-celled, polarilocular, hyaline, ellipsoid, (7-)8-11 x 4-7 µm, the equatorial thickening (“septum”) 3-5 µm, c.
+1/3 of spore length.
 Photobiont chlorococcoid.
 Spot tests: thallus and apothecia K+ red, C-, KC-, P-.
 Chemistry: thallus and apothecia with parietin (major), fallacinal, emodin, teloschistin and parietinic acid (minor), corresponding with chemosyndrome A of Søchting (1997).

 Note: a warm-temperate to subtropical, widespread lichen found on steeply inclined surfaces of hard, basic siliceous rocks (especially basalt), often with species of Peltula.
 The species could belong into Brownliella Y. Kondr.
 (Arup in litt.).